 - The term 'acute abdomen' represents a rapid onset of severe symptoms that may indicate life-threatening intra-abdominal pathology.

 - Pain is usually a feature but is not always the case.
-A pain-free acute abdomen is more likely in the elderly, in children and in the third trimester of pregnancy.
+A pain-free acute abdomen is more likely in children and the elderly.

 - The differential diagnosis is extremely wide and definitive diagnosis is often difficult, particularly in primary care.
 This is due to the many different organs within the peritoneal cavity and the potential for referred pain.